Understanding Accountability in Trusted AI SystemsImage by Alex Shute

 FAQs

-Accountability is crucial because it ensures that AI systems are used ethically and responsibly, fostering trust among users and stakeholders.
+Accountability ensures that AI systems are used ethically and responsibly, thereby increasing public trust and enabling corrective actions when necessary.

 Related Pages